 SNMP Status Enabled: Deselected

 Go to Apple menu > System Preferences, and then click Printers & Scanners.

-Click the plus button (+) to add a new printer.
+Click Add Printer, Scanner or Fax to add a new printer.

-In the Address field, add the IP address or host name of the localhost.
+In the Address field, add the IP address or hostname of the localhost.
 In the Queue field, add a queue name according to the MyQ server setting.
-Add a Name, and a Location for your printer.
+Add a Name, and optionally a Location for your printer.
 In the Use field, select a printer driver from the list.
 Click Add to setup the printer.

 Once the printer is set up, it appears on the Printers & Scanners list.